E1pp/weave/docs/intro.md

 ```
 In this example there are zero memory allocations and exactly two vtable lookups: who is the `IExecutor` and who is the `Task` (Technically, there are few more lookups related to the internal structure of a thread pool but should we use a simplier executor, the number would be exactly two).

-Now you might be wondering what types are `f` and `result` which we are going to discuss now.
+Now you might be wondering what types `f` and `result` are, which we are going to discuss now.

 ### `Result<T>` and `Future<T>`
 The example above can be rewritten using type `Result<T>` and concept `Future<T>` like this